-Responding to risk of harm
+Responding to Risk of Significant Harm

-All school staff are mandatory reporters.
-This means that if there are reasonable grounds to suspect that a child is at risk of 'significant harm' from abuse or neglect, then a report must be made to the Community Services Child Protection Helpline (CP Helpline).
+All school staff are Mandatory Reporters.
+This means that if there are reasonable grounds to suspect that a child or young person is at risk of significant harm of abuse or neglect, then a report must be made to the Department of Communities and Justice (DCJ), Child Protection Helpline (CP Helpline).
+School staff and Principals are supported by the CSBB Safeguarding Office as required and all records are stored confidentially.
+We recognise that a statutory response is not always required and where a family may need extra support, we will assist in making referrals to support the family if needed.